Learn how to properly install your home pool and keep it safe to use.

 Our swimming pool officer undertakes three-yearly inspections of existing pools to ensure access is adequately restricted by barriers complying with the Building Act.

-Hutt City Council charges the owner of the pool for part of the cost of these inspections, rather than burden the ratepayer with the full cost.
+Council charges the pool owner part of the inspection cost, rather than burden the ratepayer with the full cost.
 Check out our fees.

 For new pools, we inspect the pool and fence as part of the building consent process.
 Our swimming pool officer must inspect and approve the pool fence before we issue a Code Compliance Certificate (CCC).